-Scrum was first tried and refined at Individual, Inc., Fidelity Investments And Scrum is now being used by organizations across the globe.
+In February 2001, Jeff and Ken were amongst the 17 software development leaders creating the Manifesto for Agile Software Development.
+Scrum was first tried and refined at Individual, Inc., Fidelity Investments and is now being used by organizations across the globe.

 While history is essential to understand where SCRUM comes from, it is even more imperative to realize the fact that this is the need of the hour.
 WHY?
 Here is the answer along with some very interesting historical facts that generate more interest-